hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-use-an-api-access-token-for-hpe-greenlake-for-compute-ops-management.md

 ## How to use the access token - cURL method

+Next is a curl command (run as a console command), that will use the generated access token to make a call against the API Endpoint to list servers in my account:

-curl -X GET https://us-west2-api.compute.cloud.hpe.com/compute-ops/v1beta2/servers -H "Accept:application/json" -H "Authorization:Bearer <copy_access_token_here>”
+**curl -X GET https://us-west2-api.compute.cloud.hpe.com/compute-ops/v1beta2/servers -H "Accept:application/json" -H "Authorization:Bearer <copy_access_token_here>”**

 Response - List of compute servers onboarded and assigned to the corresponding application for your customer account